chathamabate/chvm/chasm_src/README.md

 The second way is using the `ref` keyword.
 This keyword is made so arbitrary references can be passed to functions.
-There is no reason physical addresses nead only be used to access memory in the garbage collected space.
+There is no reason physical addresses need only be used to access memory in the garbage collected space.

 If the value path `vp` corresponds to a value of type `T`, then `ref vp` has a type of `*T` and is the physical address of `vp`'s corresponding value.